Conversation Design Best Practices

 1. Have you clearly explained what your bot offers/can and can’t do?

-2. Does your bot explain your data privacy policy (how long it’s stored for, how it’s used)?
+2. Does your bot explain your data privacy policy (how long it’s stored for, how it’s used) in simple, clear terms?

-3. Do you gather informed consent to send WhatsApp messages to the user?
+4. Do you gather informed and active consent to send WhatsApp messages to the user? (either during onboarding onto the chatbot, or elsewhere)

 👍 Interactions